OskarsEzerins/rails_picture/README.md

 ### Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake` to run the tests, rubocop.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

  <!-- LICENSE -->